 General principles for stroke order

 Some general principles include writing strokes from top to bottom and from left to right.
-The first one, from top to bottom, is easy to understand from a practical point of view; it’s simply much easier to accurately pull you’re hand towards you than it is to push it away.
+The first one, from top to bottom, is easy to understand from a practical point of view; it’s simply much easier to accurately pull your hand towards you than it is to push it away.
 The second one, from left to right, makes sense if you know that words are also written from left to right.

 For example, if you write the letter “f”, you’re not going to start from the bottom because that unnecessarily hard.
 If you write the letter “m”, you’re not going to start from the right.
 Why?
 Because doing so would significantly slow you down when you have to move the pencil to the start of the next letter, which is to the right.
 In other words, your native language has lots of stroke order rules, it’s just that you don’t think of them as such because you internalised them at a young age.